Approximate normal forms via Floquet-Bloch theory: Nehorosev stability for linear waves in quasiperiodic media: Introduction and statement of the main results

 where the matrix field $a$ is quasiperiodic in the following sense. \begin{enumerate}[\quad(H)] \item[(QP$'$)] \emph{Quasiperiodic setting:}

 for $M\ge d$, some (winding) matrix $F\in\R^{d\times M}$ (the transpose of which is denoted by~$F^T$), and some lifted map $\tilde a\in C(\T^M)$.
-The natural interpretation as a stationary matrix field is recalled in Section~\ref{chap:stat-BF}, cf.~Example~\ref{ex:stat}. \end{enumerate}

-For classical (as opposed to quantum) waves, a large body of literature is devoted to the identification of effective equations to describe the wave flow on long timescales in perturbed media, e.g.~\cite{APR1,APR2} where diffractive corrections to geometric optics are established in the case of a periodic perturbation of a periodic medium.
+Assume that the winding matrix $F\in\R^{d\times M}$ satisfies the Diophantine condition~\eqref{eq:cond-Dioph-Th1} for some $r_0>0$, and that the lifted map $\tilde a$ is Gevrey-regular in the sense of~\eqref{eq:cond-Gevrey-Th1} for some $\alpha>0$. \end{enumerate} For classical waves (as opposed to quantum waves), a large body of literature is devoted to the identification of effective equations to describe the wave flow on long timescales in perturbed media, e.g.~\cite{APR1,APR2} where diffractive corrections to geometric optics are obtained in case of a periodic perturbation of a periodic medium.
 In the following, we extend such results to quasiperiodic perturbations.
 We start with a result for fixed initial data; the proof follows that of Theorem~\ref{th:main-quasi} and the main modifications are indicated in Section~\ref{app:gen}.